-The owners of 3178 HIlton, known as LifeLab Kids, are interested in expanding their offerings by including a variety of outdoor amenities and building upgrades.
+The owners of 3178 Hilton, known as LifeLab Kids, are interested in expanding their offerings by including a variety of outdoor amenities and building upgrades.
 The original LifeLab Kids site plan and upgrades have occurred over the last three years.
-These new upgrades include a multi-sensory adaptive outdoor learning space with new playgrounds, sports areas, and other outdoor engagement spaces.
+These new upgrades include a multi-sensory adaptive outdoor learning space with new playgrounds, sports arenas, and other outdoor engagement spaces.
 Due to the dimensions and existing conditions on the site, the team is considering a Planned Unit Development (PUD).

-Preservation of significant natural features; a complementary mixture of uses; sustainable building and site design; open space greenways to link to adjacent to greenway corridors; transition areas from adjacent land uses; provision of affordable housing units; diversification of housing types provided in the City; preservation of historical buildings or site features; improvements to public streets or other public infrastructure; pedestrian and transit oriented development; coordinated development of multiple assembled small parcels; and removal or renovation of blighted buildings, or sites or clean up of site contamination.
+Preservation of significant natural features; a complementary mixture of uses; sustainable building and site design; open space greenways to link to adjacent to greenway corridors; transition areas from adjacent land uses; provision of affordable housing units; diversification of housing types provided in the City; preservation of historical buildings or site features; improvements to public streets or other public infrastructure; pedestrian and transit-oriented development; coordinated development of multiple assembled small parcels; and removal or renovation of blighted buildings, or sites or clean up of site contamination.

 PUD projects are reviewed by staff and the Planning Commission via a Public Hearing, with final approval from City Council via Public Hearing.